RESIDENCY IN PRIMARY EYE CARE / OCULAR DISEASE - DEPARTMENT OF VETERANS AFFAIRS

 - Applications will be evaluated by the Residency Coordinator.

-- Interviews are recommended but not required.
+- Interviews are required.

 - Interviews may not be offered if the applicant does not meet the application requirements.